amricalde/Virtual-Home-Lab/Phase4_group-policy-configuration.md

   -   pwsd policy on client - shows what policy is implemented on that computer

 - next task:
+  - add wallpaper gpo
+  - documentation; separate phase 4 and 5 cus its all meshed here
   - add wifi to workstation
-  - documentation; separate phase 4 and 5 cus its all meshed here.
 -->